 Cooked meals and staples like bread and milk are ideal for freezing and will keep the fridge compartment well chilled while slowly defrosting for use at your destination.
 Fill the fridge to capacity, if possible, and avoid opening the door.

-Always remember to empty out the refrigerator between trips – food items left in the fridge for long periods could contaminate the unit.
+Always remember to empty out the refrigerator between trips one when storing your vehicle – food items left in the fridge for long periods could contaminate the unit.
 After disconnecting and defrosting, clean the fridge using a soft cloth and warm (not hot), weak solution of bicarbonate of soda.
 Finally, wipe over with a cloth and plain water and finish with a dry cloth.
 If something has left a strong odour in the fridge which washing alone cannot shift, try making a paste out of the bicarbonate of soda and water, and smear this in the refrigerator and leave overnight.
 Rinse off with warm water, clean and dry - this should cure the problem.

 For Dometic and Thetford refrigerators, a winter cover is available to fit over the ventilator grilles.
 This can be used when the refrigerator is being run on gas as well as mains.
 However, this may not be the case with other manufacturers' covers - if in doubt consult your dealer or caravan manufacturer.
 The covers help to control the performance of the refrigerator in cold conditions and should ideally be fitted when the outside (ambient) temperature is below 10ºC (50ºF) for Dometic refrigerators and below 8ºC (46ºF) for Thetford refrigerators.
 They should be removed when not required, otherwise the performance of the refrigerator could be adversely affected, particularly in warm weather.